PaddlePaddle/Paddle/doc/design/switch_kernel.md

 };
 ```

-The `place_` is a descriptor of the device and the computational library, e.g., `MKLPlace`, `CUDAPlace`.
+The `place_` is a descriptor of the device and the computational library, e.g., `MKLDNNPlace`, `CUDAPlace`.

 The `data_type_` is the data type that this kernel performs on, e.g., `FP32`, `INT64`.
 Note that one kernel may have inputs with different data types.
 However, it will be a major `data_type`.
 For example, the `cross_entropy` takes `int64` as it label, and `double`/`float` as its input logit and output cost.
 The major `data_type` of `cross_entropy` is `float`/`double`.

 The `layout` is useful for some computational library.
-One example is that MKLDNN uses many kinds of layout, such as `nChw8`.
+One example is that MKLDNN uses many kinds of layout, such as `nChw8c`.
 Each kind of layout will invoke the different kernel.

 ## Problem

 We register a kernel for every operator and every kernel type ideally.
 However, it is impracticable for the following situations.

 1. Some operators, like CRF, are complicated and inefficient to be implemented on GPU.
 The CRF operator will only have a CPU kernel.
 2. Some operators will take too many memory.
 It is better to force them into CPU.
-However, the rest of operators in this neural network will be performed in GPU, i.e., model parallel problem.
+However, the rest of operators in this neural network will be performed on GPU, i.e., model parallel problem.
 3. Some layout and place are particular.
-One example is that MKLDNN uses `nChw8` and there is no other library uses `nChw8`.
+One example is that MKLDNN uses `nChw8` and there is no other library uses `nChw8c`.

 Problems under these situations are similar.
 We can formalise this problem as follow.